Coney Island with Kids: A Brand-new Roller Coaster, the Mermaid Parade & Other Family Fun

 There's always something wild going on in Coney, but there are certain annual celebrations every family should try at least once.
 Warning: These events are usually insanely crowded!

-The procession kicks off at 2pm, but revelers sporting sea-themed ensembles begin arriving much earlier.
-You can still register to march (it's fun!
-But younger kids may get bored.
-There's a lot of waiting around involved).
-Or you can just watch.
+The procession kicks off at 1pm, but revelers sporting sea-themed ensembles begin arriving much earlier.
+You can still register to march (it's fun but younger kids may get bored as there's a lot of waiting around) or just watch.
 Take the subway as parking is next to impossible.
-Even the NY Aquarium and MCU Park lots tend to fill up before noon.
+Even the NY Aquarium and MCU Park lots tend to fill up long before noon.

-Nathan's Famous Hot Dog Eating Contest – July 4 time TBD
+Nathan's Famous Hot Dog Eating Contest – Friday, July 4

 The name says it all: Hearty eaters compete to see who can chow down on the most franks.
-Approximately 40,000 fans watched last year's contest live.
-Come see if U.S.A's Joey Chestnut, who holds the world record for eating 68 hot dogs and buns in 10 minutes, can hold onto his title.
+Come see if champion Joey Chestnut, who set a new world record last year by downing 69 Nathan’s Famous Hot Dogs and Buns in 10 minutes, can hold on to his title.

-Sand Sculpting Contest and Unity Day – Saturday, July 21 noon-5pm
+Sand Sculpting Contest and Unity Day – Saturday, August 16

 Eat unhealthy food